Skip to main content

 Guilt is NOT what we are aiming for.
 Even if you are convinced to donate more to the campaign, do you think you’d be inclined to support this organization again?

-How many or how often should updates be posted?
+How many or how often should you post fundraiser update?

 CPSI did a review of successful campaigns and compared those with updates to those without updates.
 We found this: